This post may contain affiliate links.

 Description

-Make homemade air fryer falafel that is healthy, vegan and gluten-free!
+Make homemade air fryer falafel that is ready in 20 minutes, vegan and gluten-free!

 Ingredients